 Last Sunday, we headed out to Little Tokyo in Makati City to experience a bit of Mako’s culture and to celebrate Grandparents’ Day.
 Little Tokyo is a small cluster of Japanese restaurants along Pasong Tamo Extension.

 We bought some food items from Choto Stop, a grocery store.
 It was a great place to observe people as we were the only non-Japanese there.
 Little T stared in amazement at two Japanese nationals bowing and talking to each other in their own language.
-She also recognized a medicine box item - KoolFever!
+She also recognized an item – KoolFever.

 Little Tokyo has a charming courtyard where patrons can dine.
 I think it would be beautiful at night when the lanterns are lit!